 Every December, Doug rereads our old Christmas letters aloud to the family.
 We love to reminisce in this way, as the funny anecdotes trigger all sorts of fond memories which are in turn relived and discussed at length.

-The Power of Habit: Why We Do What We Do in Life and Business
+The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg

-Thoroughly researched and documented, it is packed with fascinating case studies that will keep you reading, eager to learn more.
+Thoroughly researched and documented, The Power of Habit is packed with fascinating case studies that will keep you reading, eager to learn more.
 The Wall Street Journal named this one of the best books of the year.
 Read it, and you’ll understand why.

-Man of the Family
+Man of the Family by Ralph Moody

 It is the second book in the Little Britches saga, an eight book series which Sterling North says “should be read aloud in every family circle in America.”

-by Lloyd Alexander
+The Black Cauldron by Lloyd Alexander

-We decided make 2013 a year of revisiting old favorites, so while Jennifer’s rereading the Little Britches books in the afternoons, Doug’s been regaling us with The Chronicles of Prydain again in the evenings.
+We decided make 2013 a year of revisiting old favorites, so while Jennifer’s re-reading the Little Britches books in the afternoons, Doug’s been regaling us with The Chronicles of Prydain again in the evenings.